tomhenrich/plex/docs/faqs.md

 The host (me) obviously has to have a capable computer and storage space, and I paid for a Plex Pass to get some additional features, but otherwise Plex itself is free to use.
 **There is no charge to you for using my Plex.**

-> **NOTE**
-> The company also offers [their own ad-supported streaming content](https://watch.plex.tv/on-demand) — this is _completely separate_ from whatever might be hosted by individual server owners, but it's still free.
+> **NOTE:** The company also offers <a href="https://watch.plex.tv/on-demand" target="_blank">their own ad-supported streaming content</a> — this is _completely separate_ from whatever might be hosted by individual server owners, but it's still free.

-### Q: Do I need anything to use Plex?
+### Q: Do I need anything in order to use Plex?

 All you need is a free Plex account and an internet-connected player device that can run the Plex app.
-I recommend something like an Apple TV, [Google TV Streamer](https://store.google.com/product/google_tv_streamer), or an [Onn Streaming Device](https://www.amazon.com/dp/B0B75QMC7X), but whatever you have is probably fine.
+I recommend something like an Apple TV, <a href="https://store.google.com/product/google_tv_streamer" target="_blank">Google TV Streamer</a>, or an <a href="https://www.amazon.com/dp/B0B75QMC7X" target="_blank">Onn Streaming Device</a>, but whatever you have is probably fine.

 ### Q: How does it work?

+I have a computer ("Server") in my home holding files from my media collection.
+Plex runs on that server, gets information about the files (like titles, plot summaries, ratings, etc), and creates a streaming service from those libraries.
+This just means I can watch what I want, when I want, without having to be home to get a disc off a shelf.

-The Plex app on any Client device understands the device's capabilities: what file formats are supported, what its internet connection looks like, etc. Plex will then deliver media to that device in a format it can handle.
+The Plex app on any player device ("Client") understands that device's capabilities: what file formats it supports, what its internet connection looks like, etc.
+Plex delivers media to that device in a format it can handle.

-🟢 If the Client is _100% compatible_ with every aspect of the source file, it will **Direct Play**, streaming the file exactly as-is.
+🟢 If the Client is _100% compatible_ with the source file, it will just stream the file exactly as-is.
+This is called **Direct Play**.
-🟡 If the Client can't handle something, it will **Transcode** to something it _does_ support.
-This creates some work for the Server since it has to re-create the file on-the-fly, and may result in some buffering.
+🟡 If the Client can't handle something, it will convert to something it _does_ support.
+This is called **Transcoding** — the Server has to re-create the content on-the-go in a format your player can handle, which may result in some buffering.

 #### Common Reasons for Transcoding:
 * Your player or TV doesn't have surround sound, so Plex will convert the surround audio to stereo.